 A Comprehensive subject-author guide to music periodical literature.
 This resource indexes international music periodicals for topics concerned with every aspect of the classical and popular world of music, including book reviews, recording reviews, first performances, and obituaries.

-A database of sound recordings that contains audio files of over 3700 CDs.
+Contains audio files of over 3700 CDs.
 DRAM includes 7500 compositions of classical music, folk music, opera, jazz, country music, early rhythm and blues, musical theater, experimental music, electronic music, early rock and Native American music from the United States.

 Contains biographical information about composers, performers, music theorists, and instrument makers.
 Emphasizes classical and art music, but also gives attention to jazz and blues, rock and pop, and hymns and show tunes with care devoted to coverage of the twentieth century.